BibleTools

 Satan the Devil is the source of persecution of those bearing and living the truth of God (verses 41, 44).
 At times he undoubtedly works through people whom he has duped and inflamed to unrelenting anger toward God's people so that the persecution appears to be entirely of men.
 But the Bible reveals the reality of Satan as the source.

-Revelation 12:3-5, 13-17 confirms this.
-Here, the church bears the brunt of Satan's persecution.
-The church, however, is also the body of Jesus Christ (Ephesians 1:22-23), that group of people in whom Christ is being formed (Galatians 4:19).
+The church bears the brunt of Satan's persecution because, as the body of Jesus Christ (Ephesians 1:22-23), it is the group of people in whom Christ is being formed (Galatians 4:19).
 Jesus warns us that this will occur:

 If the world hates you, you know that it hated Me before it hated you.
 If you were of the world, the world would love its own.
 Yet because you are not of the world, but I chose you out of the world, therefore the world hates you.
 Remember the word that I said to you, "A servant is not greater than his master."
 If they persecuted Me, they will also persecute you.
 If they kept My word, they will keep yours also.
 But all these things they will do to you for My name's sake, because they do not know Him who sent Me.
 (John 15:18-21)